VALL-T: Decoder-Only Generative Transducer for Robust and Decoding-Controllable Text-to-Speech: Experiments and Results

 \subsection{Setup}

-In our experiments, we leverage our Encodec \cite{encodec} speech tokenizer whose frame shift is 20ms and the sampling rate of output waveforms is 16k.
+VALL-T is compatible with any speech tokenizers.
+In our experiments, we use the Encodec \cite{encodec} speech tokenizer, following VALL-E, to ensure a fair comparison between our model and VALL-E and eliminate other factors that could potentially affect our analysis.
+The speech tokens are extracted in 50Hz and the sampling rate of output waveforms is 16k.
 It comprises 8 residual vector quantization (RVQ) indices for each frame.
-To ensure a fair comparison between VALL-E and our proposed model VALL-T, we follow the approach introduced in VALL-E that predicts the sequence of the first RVQ index with the auto-regressive models and then predicts the remaining 7 RVQ indices conditioned on the first RVQ index with a separate non-auto-regressive (NAR) model.
+We also follow the approach introduced in VALL-E that predicts the sequence of the first RVQ index with the auto-regressive models and then predicts the remaining 7 RVQ indices conditioned on the first RVQ index with a separate non-auto-regressive (NAR) model.
 Both the input and output sequences are encoded with BPE \cite{bpe} algorithm to shorten sequence lengths and diminish GPU memory consumption.
 VALL-T adopts an identical architecture to VALL-E, containing 12 layers of Transformer blocks.
 Each block comprises 12 attention heads and has a hidden dimension of 1024.

 We use LibriTTS \cite{libritts} dataset in our experiments, which is a multi-speaker transcribed English speech dataset.
 Its training set consists of approximately 580 hours of speech data from 2,306 speakers.
 We train our model for 40 epochs using a ScaledAdam \cite{zipformer} optimizer.
 The learning rate scheduler is Eden \cite{zipformer} with a base learning rate of $0.05$, an epoch scheduling factor of 4 and a step scheduling factor of 5000.
+We use 8 A800 GPUs for the training.